Implied Integrality in Mixed-Integer Optimization: Implied integrality for block-structured problems

-Totally unimodular matrices fit this structure well since they imply that the underlying polyhedron is integral for \emph{every} integral right hand side.
 Recall that a matrix $A$ is \emph{totally unimodular} if and only if the determinant of every square submatrix is $-1$, $0$ or $+1$.
-Thus, we can show integrality of all fibers by showing that $A_{\star,N \setminus S}$ is totally unimodular and that $b - A_{\star,S} \bar{x}$ is integral for all $\bar{x} \in \Z^S$.
 A matrix $A \in \Z^{M \times N}$ of rank $r$ is said to be \emph{unimodular} if for every submatrix $B$ consisting of $r$ linearly independent columns of $A$, the greatest common divisor of the subdeterminants of $B$ of order $r$ equals $1$.
 Hoffman and Kruskal showed that (totally) unimodular matrices are closely related to integral polyhedra~\cite{HoffmanK56}: